-Surgical treatment for Pterygium is not necessary unless the pterygium is irritating despite the use of artificial tears, is causing astigmatism or visual loss, or is approaching the line of vision.
+Eye Surgery for pterygium is not necessary unless the pterygium is irritating despite the use of artificial tears, is causing astigmatism or visual loss, or is approaching the line of vision.
 In many instances, patients prefer to have the pterygium removed for cosmetic purposes.
 You should be aware that pterygia can grow back after surgery rapidly and sometimes, violently.
-Patients also experience dryness and irritation after the removal, but surface lubrication and other medications can be used as treatment and to help prevent recurrence.
+Patients also experience dryness and irritation after the removal, but surface lubrication and other medications can be used as treatment and to help prevent a recurrence.